 The apse is decorated with a magnificent mosaic created in 1295 by Jacopo Torriti.
 It depicts the ‘Crowning of Mary’ with Christ and Mary seated on a throne and accompanied by saints.
 Pope Nicholas IV, who commissioned the work, is shown kneeling alongside cardinal Giacomo Colonna.

 Two large chapels opposite one another, The Capella Borghese and Capella Sistina, form the church’s transept.
-The chapel on the right is the Capella Sistina or Sistine Chapel, named for pope Sixtus V who commissioned its construction.
-The chapel, designed by Domenico Fontana and built in 1587, holds precious relics and contains the graves of popes Pius V and Sixtus V.
+The chapel on the right is the Capella Sistina or Sistine Chapel, named for Pope Sixtus V who commissioned its construction.
+The chapel, designed by Domenico Fontana and built in 1587, holds precious relics and contains the tombs of Popes Pius V (†1572) and Sixtus V (†1590).

 The Capella Borghese, also known as the Capella Paolina, was built later, in 1611, by Flaminio Ponzio.
-The chapel is named after pope Paul V Borghese.
+The chapel is named after Pope Paul V Borghese.
 According to legend the Madonna in the Borghese chapel, the ‘Salus Populi Romani’, was painted by the evangelist Lucas and completed by angels.
-More likely it was created in the Middle Ages, probably around the thirteenth century.
-The popes Paul V and Clement VIII are buried in this chapel.
+More likely, it was created in the Middle Ages, probably around the thirteenth century.
+The Popes Paul V (†1621) and Clement VIII (†1605) are buried in this chapel.

-The most famous figure buried in the church of Saint Mary Major is Gian Lorenzo Bernini, one of the greatest artists in history.
+The most famous figure buried in the church of Saint Mary Major is Gian Lorenzo Bernini (†1680), one of the greatest artists in history.
 Very much aware of his own greatness, Bernini designed a monumental tomb for himself during the last decade of his life.
-Disappointingly the tomb was never built and a simple gravestone now marks the grave of Bernini and his family members.
+Disappointingly, the tomb was never built, and a simple gravestone now marks the grave of Bernini and his family members.

 Piazza Santa Maria Maggiore

 In the middle of the Piazza Santa Maria Maggiore, the square in front of the church, stands a column with a Baroque bronze statue of Mary and child.
-It was erected in 1614 by pope Paul V in thanksgiving for the remission of the plague.
-The column was taken from the Basilica of Maxentius at the Roman Forum.
+It is known as the Colonna della Pace (Column of Peace) and was erected in 1614 by Pope Paul V in thanks for the remission of the plague.
+The 14-meter-tall column was taken from the Basilica of Maxentius at the Roman Forum.
 The statue was created by the French sculptor Guillaume Berthélot.

-The obelisk located at the other side of the church, at the Piazza dell’Esquilino, was erected in 1587 by pope Sixtus V as a beacon for pilgrims.
+The obelisk located at the other side of the church, on the Piazza dell’Esquilino, is known as the Obelisco Esquilino (Esquiline Obelisk).
+It was erected in 1587 by Pope Sixtus V as a beacon for pilgrims.
 It was originally located near the entrance of the Mausoleum of Augustus.
 A wide staircase behind the obelisk leads to the apse of the church.
 From here you have a splendid view over the square and its surroundings.